 You must verify and collect all these accounts before starting the integration.

 Square asks for a separate Square account for testing because the Square Sandbox is intended to be a developer-facing tool.
-Square Bridge is an end-to-end solution that typically does not require development by sellers.
-By having a separate account for testing, transactions do not flow to your production ERP system and interfere with your financial reporting.
+Square Bridge is an end-to-end solution that typically doesn't require development by sellers.
+By having a separate account for testing, transactions don't flow to your production ERP system and interfere with your financial reporting.

 Ensure that you have credentials to access two Square accounts: one for production usage and one for testing purposes.